 Once the head coach has a profile they log into their FIRST profile.
 On their personal dashboard there’s an option to “Create a Team”.
 Click on this link and follow the instruction.
 At this time new teams are assigned a temporary team number while returning teams are reassigned their old numbers.

 Every FIRST LEGO League team is required to have two adult coaches that have completed the background screening process as part of the FIRST Youth Protection Program.
 The team registration process cannot be finalized until two adults have completed their background screening.
 Instructions and links to the screening process are found on the team profile page.

-After two coaches have completed the Youth Protection Program requirements log back into the team profile page and you’ll be able to pay the registration fee of $225 to FIRST.
+After two coaches have completed the Youth Protection Program requirements log back into the team profile page and you’ll be able to pay the registration fee of $299 program registration fee to FIRST.
 This fee is not paid to the South Carolina FIRST LEGO League.
 At this time new teams are assigned an official team number; their temporary team number goes away.

 Teams are not considered registered until they have two screened coaches and have paid their registration fee.

-In South Carolina registration for the FIRST LEGO League season closes at the end of September.
-For the 2017 Hydro Dynamics season registration closed on Friday, October 6, 2017.
+In South Carolina team registration for the FIRST LEGO League season closes on the first Friday of October.

-To be fully registered teams must have two coaches that have completed the FIRST Youth Protection Program screening process and have paid the $225 registration fee to FIRST.
+To be considered registered, teams must have two coaches that have completed the FIRST Youth Protection Program screening process and have paid the program registration fee to FIRST.
 Teams are not required to submit a final team rosters as part of the registration process.